Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Building your own EngageUI App
 We suggest taking the walkthrough in the section above before reading this section.
-A simple EngageUI app has a single activity-context handler
+A simple EngageUI app has a single activity-handler
 which defines the behavior of the app from when it's launched till it is exited.
-Within this primary activity-context's interaction time
+Within this primary activity's interaction time
-pop-up activity-context handlers may pop up and go away.
+pop-up activity-handlers may pop up and go away.
 The function of these pop-ups is to take care of common extensions
-to the base behavior of a primary activity-context handler.
+to the base behavior of a primary activity-handler.
-To create your own EngageUI app using EngageWX.cpp as a template,
+To create your own EngageUI app using MyDE.cpp as a template,
 you define data structs for the data your app will process.
-Then you you define your primary activity-context handler that will process this data.
+Then you you define your primary activity-handler that will process this data.
-As part of this definition, you may use pop-up activity-context handlers provided by the toolkit.
+As part of this definition, you may use pop-up activity-handlers provided by the toolkit.
 So, you would replace everything in (BLOCK) THIS APP's DATASTRUCTS
-and everything in (BLOCK) THIS APP'S PRIMARY ACTIVITY-CONTEXT HANDLER with you own data structs and primary activity context handler.
+and everything in (BLOCK) THIS APP'S PRIMARY ACTIVITY-HANDLER with you own data structs and primary activity handler.
 For now, you can do this using your existing IDE.
-Our next release due Oct 06 will make EngageWX an IDE.
+Our next release will have MyDE as a functional IDE.

 ## Next Development Step:
 1. Source code editing.
 2. Build and fix compile/link time errors and warnings.
 3. Debug.
-This will make EngageWX a standalone IDE for building EngageUI apps based on wxWidgets.
+This will make MyDE a standalone IDE for building EngageUI apps based on wxWidgets.
-I estimate this will take 3 months so next release is scheduled for Thursday, Oct 06.

 ## EngageUI & WIMP mix and match
 Since an EngageUI is implemented entirely within a wxWindow subclass,